 Renee is a Graduate of University of Toledo, where she studied Business

 Administration.
 She resides in Warren County with her Husband and

 Daughter.
 Renee works at Peoples Bank in Downtown Wilmington as the Branch Manager and in her free time she enjoys the outdoors with kayaking, swimming and hiking.

 Graduating from Wilmington High School in 2013, Shelby is a Clinton County native.
-Shelby earned her Bachelor’s Degree in History and Political Science from Ashland University in 2017.
+Shelby earned her Bachelor of Arts Degree in History and Political Science from Ashland University in 2017.
 She is an Ashbrook Scholar Alumna and Gilder Lehrman Institute of American History Scholar.
-Earning her Masters in Public History, Shelby graduated from Northern Kentucky University in 2020.
-She is a former Clinton County Outstanding Women Key Note Speaker and current Wilmington Noon Rotarian.
+Earning her Master of Arts Degree in Public History, Shelby graduated from Northern Kentucky University in 2020.
+She is a former Clinton County Outstanding Women Keynote Speaker, Wilmington Noon Rotarian, and past Public History Adjunct Professor at Wilmington College.
+Currently, she is a member of the George Clinton Chapter, Daughters of the American Revolution, contributing columnist for the Wilmington News Journal and Outstanding Women of Clinton County committee member.
 She currently lives in Wilmington with her family and enjoys visiting historical sites throughout the country in her spare time.